 A payment bond is a type of contract surety bond.
 It’s a 3-way guarantee between a Contractor (Principal), Owner or Higher Tier Contractor (Obligee) and a Surety (Bond Company).
 Payment bond guarantees that suppliers and subcontractors will be paid.
 If they are not, they can file a claim against the bond.
 The bond is meant to protect both public and private work from mechanic’s liens.
 Typically, payment bonds are issued together with performance bonds but some Obligees will ask for a payment bond only.

 Who Needs Payment Bonds?

 The Miller Act requires payment bonds equal to 100% of the contract amount to be issued on all Federal construction projects over $150,000.
 Most states and municipalities have adopted “Little Miller Acts” that require payment bonds on state and local projects as well.
 Because liens cannot be placed on public work, the payment bond in combination with the performance bond provide a means for protecting the project from mechanics liens of subcontractors and suppliers.

-Additionally, private owners may require performance bonds on their projects to keep them lien free as well.
-Also, Contractors may require performance bonds from their subcontractors to ensure that the work gets completed and their subcontractors and suppliers get paid.
+Additionally, private owners may require payment bonds on their projects to keep them lien free as well.
+Also, Contractors may require performance bonds and payment bonds from their subcontractors to ensure that the work gets completed and their subcontractors and suppliers get paid.